pksilen/vitja-service/README.md

 # Vitja service

 TODO:
-- Default transactional methods: update/delete/create in dbManager
 - executeInsideTransaction method in dbManager
+- Services must extends BaseService
 - Constraint for creating entity based on filter and given max value
   - SalesItem can be created for same userName and state: active only 100 maxItemCount
 - Testaa että JSON response eka objecti validoituu funktion paluu tyyppiin
 - In production, don't generate typedocs and postman tests
 - Handle exclude response fields in getProjection and createResultMaps
 - Check enum values integer/number
--Create functions should havegit s captcha_token in input arg or @NoCaptcha annotation, captchaChecker is used to validate request
+- Create functions should havegit s captcha_token in input arg or @NoCaptcha annotation, captchaChecker is used to validate request
 - @NoAutoTests annotation for service
+- AllowForEveryone annotation
-- AllowForTests annotation
+- AllowForRole(s)() annotation
-- AllowForAnyRole/AllowForRole() annotation
+- AllowForUserGroup(s)() annotation
+- AllowForSelf
-- Allow user to access only own resources
+- AllowForResourceOwner Allow user to access only own resources -eg. in Orders service almost all have annotation allowForResourceOwner
+- Each above authorization annotation can be supplied at service class level, which propagates them to all functions
+- Each service function must have atleast one auth annotation
 - Prometheus metrics (Opentelemetry)
 - Jaeger tracing (Opentelemetry)
 - Logger